SneakyBobito/face-doc/usage/basics.rst

 We consider that you know how to generate the models for your project.
 If no, then have a look at the :doc:`models generations <../installation/generation>` section

-All the following examples include the ``$pdo`` variable already instantiated :
+All the following examples include the ``$pdo`` variable to be already instantiated :

 .. code-block:: php

     <?php

-    // All Face access to the database are made through a PDO object
+    // All access to the database are made through a PDO object
     $pdo = new PDO('mysql:host=localhost;dbname=lemon-test', 'root', 'root');